NVR System FAQ

 However, if the camera has been integrated, please confirm the system does not keep busy.
 When the system really busy to handle other program, the Site Server may not take enough resource from CPU and start to drop the video.

-The IP Camera System may loss the video stream from the camera sometimes.
-But the normally status for a general camera is “The frequency on video loss is below than 5 times in an hour”.
-Please confirm the status on your camera, and try to find the best way to solve it.
+Site Server may lose the connection with the IP camera sometimes.
+But frequent should not more than 5 times in an hour.
+Please check out the status on your camera, and try to find the best way to solve it.

 I. Loss the Video so Many Times